Umair6085/Tomato-Food-App/README.md

 # Tomato-Food-App
-A Food App made in React JS
+A Complete Food App made in React Vite.